John Legend: 2016–present: Resurgence

-Despite countless public allegations and controversies concerning Kelly, Legend stands as the only major recording artist willing to come forward and speak against him in the documentary.
+In spite of numerous public allegations and controversies regarding Kelly, Legend stood as the only major recording artist willing to come forward and speak against him in the documentary.
 In response to fans who labeled him as "brave" for his actions, Legend stated the following on Twitter ahead of the program's debut: "To everyone telling me how courageous I am for appearing in the doc, it didn't feel risky at all.
 I believe these women and don't give a fuck about protecting a serial child rapist.
 Easy decision."
 Executive producer Dream Hampton revealed that it was "incredibly difficult" to get men and women who had artistically collaborated with Kelly to come forward, including those who had criticized him.
 During an interview with Detroit Free Press she said, "We asked Lady Gaga.
 We asked Erykah Badu.
 We asked Céline Dion.
 We asked Jay-Z. We asked Dave Chappelle.
 [They're] people who have been critical of him.
 That makes John Legend even more of a hero for me."

-On May 21, 2019, Legend was the winning coach on The Voice and won the competition with his artist Maelyn Jarmon.
+On May 21, 2019, Legend was the winning coach on The Voice, and won the competition with his artist Maelyn Jarmon.
 In November, Legend was named People's Sexiest Man Alive.
 In 2020, Legend was working on a seventh album.
 On May 13, 2020, he announced the album would be titled Bigger Love.
 It was released on June 19.
 On May 28, 2020, Legend received an honorary doctorate from Berklee College of Music.

+On June 19, 2020, Legend performed alongside Alicia Keys for episode fifteen of Verzuz.
 Legend is featured on Carrie Underwood's Christmas album My Gift.
 Legend wrote his featured track entitled Hallelujah.
 Legend was among the performers in the Celebrating America television event held on Inauguration Day 2021.
 He delivered the commencement address to the Duke University Class of 2021.
 On November 12, 2021, Legend signed with Republic Records after completing the contract that lasted for 17 years with Sony Music.

-In February 2022 John Legend has launched a music-based NFT platform called ‘OurSong'.
+In February 2022, Legend launched the music-based NFT platform, OurSong.
 On April 3, 2022, performed a new song called "Free" at the 64th Annual Grammy Awards as a tribute to the fallen citizens of Ukraine amid Russo-Ukrainian War.
 He was joined on stage alongside by three Ukrainian female artists Siuzanna Iglidan, Mika Newtown, and poet Lyuba Yakimchuk.
 On September 9, 2022, he released his eighth studio album titled Legend.
+The following month, Legend became The Voices senior coach in its 24th season after the departure of singer Blake Shelton.